-Throughout history lemons have been used by humans not just as a flavourful food ingredient but also for its health and other practical benefits.
+Throughout history people have used taken advantage of the benefits of the modest lemon.
+People have used lemons not just as a flavourful food ingredient but also for its health and other practical benefits.
 The following (incomplete) list of benefits will hopefully motivate everyone to plant a lemon tree now.

-Most people know the culinary uses of lemons.
-They are used in baking, desserts and refreshing drinks.
-Lemons are a key ingredient in many dishes like lemon chicken, fish pie and lemon rice.
+Lemons are used in baking, desserts and refreshing drinks.
+They are a key ingredient in many dishes like lemon chicken, fish pie and lemon rice.
 Lemons are often used in fish and meat marinades as well as being a common ingredient in many salad dressings and sauces.
 Indeed, simply sprinkling a few drops, of lemon juice as a garnish over any sort of dish will enhance and lift the flavours.

 There are many health benefits of lemons that have been known for centuries.
 Who wasn’t prescribed hot lemon and honey drinks by their mother when they were at home sick from school?
 The two main benefits are first, lemons’ strong antibacterial, antiviral, and immune-boosting powers and second, their use as a weight loss aid because lemon juice is a digestive aid and liver cleanser.

 Lemons contain many beneficial substances–notably citric acid, calcium, magnesium, vitamin C, bioflavonoids, pectin, and limonene–that promote immunity, fight infection and help cleanse the body of toxins and free radicles.